-Where we have concerns we will follow them Local Safeguarding Partnership procedures Safeguarding Children and Young People Vulnerable to... (trixonline.co.uk)This will include making referrals to the Channel programme as appropriate.
+Where we have concerns we will follow them Local Safeguarding Partnership procedures set-procedures-may2022.pdf (escb.co.uk) section 28.10, page 479.
+This will include making referrals to the Channel programme as appropriate.

 For further information see the Prevent Duty Guidance; (Sections 57-76 covers schools)